nlpub/watset-java/README.md

 ## Tutorial

-Watset was featured in the &ldquo;[Graph Clustering for Natural Language Processing](https://doi.org/10.5281/zenodo.1161505)&rdquo; tutorial at the [AINL&nbsp;2018](https://ainlconf.ru/2018/) conference.
+Watset will be featured at the [Graphs, Computation, and Language](https://doi.org/10.5281/zenodo.4291120) class at the [33rd European Summer School in Logic, Language and Information](https://2022.esslli.eu/courses-wokshops-accepted/accepted.html) (ESSLLI 2022)!

 ## Contributing